Ninja-Cookie/NinjaUtils/README.md

 # NinjaUtils

-A heavily inspired take on [SpeedUtils](https://github.com/realJomoko/SpeedUtils/), with most of the same features, minus showing triggers, updated and made a little better.
+A heavily inspired take on [SpeedUtils](https://github.com/realJomoko/SpeedUtils/), with all the same features + extra, done from scratch in my own way with mild reference to it.
+TriggerTools.cs is taken directly from [SpeedUtils](https://github.com/realJomoko/SpeedUtils/) (Not including some edits), all credit goes to that and its creator(s).

 ![image](https://github.com/Ninja-Cookie/NinjaUtils/assets/62808028/6de919cf-e9e5-4209-a220-d105a8f02031)